Ricky0625/cpp_modules/CPP00/README.md

 A class is like a blueprint that defines the structure for objects, which are instances of the class.
 It defines a set of attributes/states (data members) and behaviors (member functions) that an object of that class can have.
 Classes are the foundation of object-oriented programming (OOP).

 Let's say you have a Cat class.
-We know that every cat has a lot of standard attributes: name, sex, age, weight, color, favourite food, etc. These are the attributes of the clase.
+We know that every cat has a lot of standard attributes: name, sex, age, weight, color, favourite food, etc. These are the attributes of the class.
 All cats also behave similarly, they breathe, eat, run, sleep and meow.
 These are the class's behaviours.
 The attributes and the behaviours of a class are called members of the class.

 With this class, you can create instances to represent different cats.
 Each instance has its own values for the attributes, completely independent from the other instances.